youandmedigital/craft-breadcrumb/README.md

 # Breadcrumb plugin for Craft CMS 3.1

-Generate a simple breadcrumb based on your URL segments.
+Generate a simple breadcrumb from a URL.

 ## Requirements